wp-plugins/custom-fields-search/readme.txt

 * Update : Updated all functionality for wordpress 3.0, 3.1, 3.2.

 == Upgrade Notice ==

+= V1.1.2 =
+We updated all functionality for wordpress 3.7.1.
+Fixed problem with Custom Search plugin network activation.

 = V1.1.1 =
 We updated all functionality for wordpress 3.6.1.
 The Ukrainian language file is added to the plugin.